tonethar/IGME-330-Master/notes/node-and-web-services.md

 ## II.
 Install Node.js and npm (if you need to)

 - **Node.js** is a command-line JavaScript runtime built on Chrome's V8 JavaScript engine.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.
-Node.js' package ecosystem, npm, is the largest ecosystem of open source libraries in the world.
+Node.js' package ecosystem, **npm**, is the largest ecosystem of open source libraries in the world.
   - https://nodejs.org/en/
 - **npm** is the package (i.e. "library") manager for JavaScript
   - https://www.npmjs.com